The Master of Liberal Arts, Finance degree field consists of 12 courses (48 credits), 2 of which are required on campus; weekend options available.

 12 Graduate Courses

-- 1 economics course (microeconomics, economics of business, or managerial economics only)
+- 1 economics course (microeconomics or managerial economics only)

 - 1 finance course (principles or managerial finance only)